Kaurin/lab-teleport/Readme.md

 pipenv run ansible-playbook local_acme_cert.yml -vv --ask-become-pass
 ```

-NOTE: Because this playbook stores your certs locally, you won't need to run it again unless you start using a different domain or token.
+Note: Because this playbook stores your certs locally, you won't need to run it again unless you start using a different domain or token.
 Renewals are handled in the main playbook.

 ## Iterate using Teleport deployment archetypes